axfunds/AXFunds-old-pow/README.md

 ----------------

 AXFunds is a version of Bitcoin&Litecoin using scrypt as a proof-of-work algorithm.
- - 2.5 minute block targets
+ - 1 minute block targets
- - subsidy maximum 1 coin 1 block per minute
+ - 5 coins   per block
- - transation fee is the factor to increase the block reward
+ - transation fee is 0
  - KGW implmenetion
- - ~2.71 billion total coins
+ - 84 million total coins

 The rest is the same as Bitcoin & Litecoin
  - 2016 blocks to retarget difficulty